kenny-21342/kenny-21342/README.md

+Hello everyone.
+I'm Kenny.
 Just a student and try to look something fun on GitHub.
-Also will write some code sometimes.
+Also will write some simple code sometimes.

 <!---
 kenny-21342/kenny-21342 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.